 In a lot of countries vehicle owners don’t keep full service histories, so I recommend making sure you thoroughly inspect any car you intend to purchase.
 Modified cars with skirts and spoilers are best avoided and take note of the cars which most of the local people are driving.
 For example, in Panama, Japanese cars are very popular so spare parts and repairs are fairly inexpensive.
 You might get a bargain on a European car, but if something goes wrong you could be waiting 3 months for the part to be shipped out to you (and for a much higher price).

 If you are buying a used car, always take it for a test drive first and do some research online before you view.
 Find a qualified local mechanic to assist you and one that is looking out for your best interest.
-In hot and humid countries be sure to check the air conditioning, but also the basics, such as brake lights, headlights, and turn signals.
+In hot and humid countries be sure to check the air conditioning.
+Also the basics, such as brake lights, headlights, and turn signals.
 Compare prices with different sellers to make sure you are not paying over the odds.
 If you are buying a used car try to avoid paying cash if possible.
 A check or credit card means there is a paper trail and will be helpful in case something goes wrong later on.

 Lastly, don’t be in a rush to buy!
 Often sellers can tell you need (or really want) the vehicle and can be unwilling to negotiate on price, inspection, etc.

-Residency and Visas
+Residency And Visas

 Some countries will require that you have residency sorted before you arrive.
 Others are more relaxed.
 In Thailand, it is possible to stay indefinitely by crossing over the border and returning a few days later.
 With each return entry you get a stamp in the passport enabling you to stay for the allotted tourist duration.